-Dominick’s experience spans industry-critical regulatory and compliance concerns, including interactions with health care providers and patients, advertising and promotion, privacy matters, and anti-kickback, anti-bribery and anti-corruption.
-He also advises life sciences clients on matters concerning the Global Data Protection Regulation; Prescription Drug Marketing Act compliance; Centers for Medicare & Medicaid Services; transparency reporting and disclosures; labeling, advertising, promotion and scientific review; post-market adverse event and product complaint reporting; recalls, prohibitions, warning letters and Form 483s; environmental hazard regulations; and corporate due diligence.
-With his background in intellectual property law, Dominick also counsels clients on issues related to patents, trademarks, copyrights and trade secrets.
+Dominick’s experience covers industry-critical regulatory and compliance concerns, including interactions with health care providers and patients, managed markets and payer strategies, promotional and scientific review committees, privacy matters, and anti-kickback, anti-bribery and anti-corruption.
+He also advises life sciences clients on matters concerning transparency reporting and disclosures; post-market adverse event and product complaint reporting; recalls, prohibitions, warning letters and Form 483s; environmental hazard regulations; and corporate due diligence.
+With his background in intellectual property law, Dominick also provides insight on issues related to patents, trademarks, copyrights and trade secrets.

-Dominick is dedicated to industry education, serving as co-chair of MedTech Metro’s Regulatory Affairs/Quality Systems Group, teaching CLE courses, authoring informative publications and speaking at public events and conferences.
+Dominick is dedicated to industry education, teaching CLE courses, authoring publications and speaking at public events and conferences.

 Health care today resides at the touchpoint of medicine, technology and law.
 This reality presents tough questions that require not only an understanding of the laws that regulate the industry but also the underlying technology itself.

-He is also committed to pro bono service.
-Dominick has counseled nonprofit organizations focused on health care integration and optimization, represented New York City’s senior citizens in housing disputes, and provided First Amendment advice for press operations in Africa.
+Dominick is also committed to pro bono service.
+He has counseled nonprofit organizations focused on health care integration and optimization and post-incarceration reentry programs.
+He also represented New York City’s senior citizens in housing disputes and provided First Amendment advice for press operations in Africa.

 - George Washington University Law School, J.D., with honors